video footage from WLIW's "Veterans Coming Home"

 The cut pieces of uniform are beaten into a pulp using specially designed papermaking equipment, creating a slurry of fibers and water.
-Sheets of paper are then pulled from the pulp and dried to create Combat Paper.
+Sheets of paper are then pulled from the pulp and dried to create handmade paper.
 In this process the fibers and memories are reconstructed, or reclaimed into something different - paper.

-Dried sheets of Combat Paper become the platform for veterans to communicate their stories.
-Through instructional periods, veterans integrate drawing, printmaking, and/or written words into their Combat Paper using various techniques.
-Whether the blank paper, or a created image on the surface, each Combat Paper artwork tells a story through the new language of papermaking.
+Dried sheets of paper become the platform for veterans to communicate their stories.
+Through instructional periods, veterans integrate drawing, printmaking, and/or written words into their paper using various techniques.
+Whether the blank paper, or a created image on the surface, each work of art tells a story through the new language of papermaking.

 EVERYONE BECOMES A WITNESS

-Click on the button above and follow the "Donations" link on their homepage.
+Click on the button above and follow the "Donations" link on the homepage.

 Supported in part by: